angeluray/angeluray/README.md

 - 🌱 I’m currently learning JavaScript as part of my Web Development career path at Microverse.

-- 🤝 Looking for collaborate and make strong connections</br>feel free to reach me out at **aeucampos@gmail.com** , build great projects with you is the approach!
+- 🤝 Looking for collaborate and make strong connections:</br>Feel free to reach me out at my business address **aeucampos@gmail.com** , build great projects with you is the approach!

 - ❓ Ask me about anything related to JavaScript stack and related technologies